When does Parameter-Efficient Transfer Learning Work for Machine Translation?: Conclusion

 \section{Conclusion}

-Do \peft{}s work for MT? \ahmet{We found that the answer depends on multiple factors: the particular method, the backbone model, the number of tuned parameters and the fine-tuning language pair.} Adapter layers usually have the highest performance out of all parameter-efficient fine-tuning methods (\S~\ref{sec:compare-methods}), although for the smallest parameter budgets we consider, prefix tuning outperforms adapters for mBART.
+Do \peft{}s work for MT? \ahmet{We found that the answer depends on multiple factors: the particular method, the backbone model, the number of tuned parameters and the fine-tuning language pair.} Adapters usually have the highest performance out of all \peft{}s (\S~\ref{sec:compare-methods}), although for the smallest parameter budgets we consider, prefix tuning outperforms adapters for mBART.
 For large parameter budgets ($\approx$50m parameters) adapters almost recover full fine-tuning performance, and even for lower budgets, if the pre-training task was MT, i.e.\ M2M-100, adapters can recover $>$90\% of full FT performance.
 However \peft{}s only \textbf{outperform} full FT for smaller dataset sizes (\S~\ref{sec:data-size}), less than around $\approx$2k examples for mBART and $\approx$128k for M2M.
 Future work could explore in detail how the difference between pre-training objective and fine-tuning task affects this phenomenon.

 Using \peft{} with a larger model (M2M-100 medium size) can outperform full FT of a smaller model (M2M-100 base size).
 However when translating in the en$\rightarrow$x direction where $x$ is distantly related to English e.g.\ Korean, full FT is superior (\S~\ref{sec:model-size}).
 More generally, distantly related language pairs require more parameters to be tuned to get close to full FT, for all methods (\S~\ref{sec:lang-related}).
-Although we attempted to cover a diverse set of languages, future work could explore truly low resource languages, and those not included in the pre-training data of our models, where one would expect even larger performance gaps.